A few days ago, we received a question about supersets from a reader named Agneta:

 I find that they are time-savers, but I don’t really see many people talking about them.”

 You are absolutely right, Agneta: supersets are time-savers!
-But how do they affect your performance, muscle growth, and strength gains?
-And are some supersets better than others?
+But are supersets good for muscle hypertrophy and strength gains?
+And are some supersets more effective than others?
 Let’s take a look!

 I talk about supersets in the video below, but if you’d rather read, just skip below!